 It could happen that you don’t have access to cash.
 In a situation like this, you may not have enough to pay the original amount borrowed.
 If you had not communicated to your lender before defaulting, they will send you reminders.
-The polite reminders may go from irregular to constant, even several per day as time goes.
+The polite reminders may go from irregular to constant, even several per day as time goes on.
 If you still fail to pay up or communicate your intention, they may start calling you.
 Some firms will send emails and letters through the mail.

-When finally all their collection efforts fail, your lender may sell your loan to a collector.
+When finally, all their collection efforts fail, your lender may sell your loan to a collector.
 That is not something you want because some collectors get their high from nagging you.
 While it may start as plain nagging, it could get uglier.
-You will start to receive constant phone calls from your credit.
+You will begin to receive constant phone calls from your credit.
 They may even show up at your place of work.
 Some debt collectors have been known to show up at people’s doors every hour until they scare you enough to have you pay.
 Most online lenders do not report your failure to pay to all credit bureaus (but they will report to the three main ones, which is a damper).
 In a way, you could end up running your credit.
 Will you be jailed for it?
 No way.
 Not when it comes to online payday loans in Texas at least.
 The creditor may threaten legal action, but they would never follow up with it because the law does not provide for it.

-- Extend Your Repayment Period
+- Extend Your Repayment Period To Avoid Defaulting

-If you speak with your lender way before the deadline, you could negotiate an extended payment plan (EPP), which could buy you a little time.
-It could also protect you from the hefty penalties after the due date.
-You will have to qualify for the extension through the lender’s method, but that’s not difficult if you have never defaulted before.
+If you speak with your lender way before the deadline, you could negotiate an extended payment plan, which could buy you a little time.
+It could also protect you from hefty penalties after the due date.
+You must qualify for the extension through the lender’s method, but that’s not difficult if you have never defaulted.
 Falling behind on unsecured installment loans can have some consequences.
 With most short term financing it’s expected that borrowers will default from time to time.
 However, be vigilant in your communications with your online lender.
-To be on the safe side, have all your communications and agreement in writing so that they do not go back on their word.
+To be safe, have all your contacts and agreement in writing so that they do not go back on their word.

 - Talk to a Credit Counselor

-- Seek Protection
+- Seek Protection from the courts